The local resources of space will enable economic growth in the same way new resource frontiers have been explored and developed here on Earth.

 Arkyd 3 (A3) deployed into low-Earth orbit in July of 2015 and successfully completed its mission to test our core prospecting capabilities.

-Arkyd 6 (A6) is currently being developed at our headquarters in Redmond, WA. and will launch in the Spring 2016 to test increased capabilities of our Prospecting and Earth Observation technologies.
+Arkyd 6 (A6) is currently being developed at our headquarters in Redmond, WA. and will launch in the Fall of 2016 to test increased capabilities of our Prospecting and Earth Observation technologies.

 By augmenting the Arkyd 200 capabilities with more propulsive power, Planetary Resources can deploy the Arkyd 300 Rendezvous Prospector swarm missions to our target asteroids.
 Orbiting the asteroids, the Arkyd 300 will collect data on the asteroid’s shape, rotation, density, and surface composition – giving it the ability to characterize an asteroid’s value.